MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-edit-tables.md

 ---
-title: Create and edit Dataverse tables in canvas apps using the visual editor
+title: Create and edit Dataverse tables in canvas apps using the table designer
-description: Create and edit Dataverse tables in canvas apps using the visual editor.
+description: Create and edit Dataverse tables in canvas apps using the table designer.
 author:
 ms.topic: conceptual
 ms.custom: canvas